 Authenticity is increasingly valued in the corporate world and increasingly people understand that mental health problems happen can to anyone.
 But there is still some stigma, which can make it difficult to seek help as a founder.

-The ‘killing it’ culture of start-up life, where everybody has to seem passionate and constantly switched on, can conspire to trigger issues.
+The ‘hustle’ culture of start-up life, where everybody has to seem passionate and constantly switched on, can conspire to trigger issues.
 In many ways, we are more culturally articulate about problems like anxiety, but at the same time, we are all under pressure to present a persona — digital and otherwise — of success.

 - Read: Can tech improve your “emotional fitness”?
 London’s entrepreneurs think so